adarwoo/modbus_relay/docs/user_manual.md

 The module measures the infeed voltage of the relay and the type of infeed (AC vs DC).
 The AC measurement measure the true RMS value for 50Hz and 60Hz supplies.

-It stores the minimum and maximum value.
+The last measured value, but also the lowest and highest measured values are accessible over the Modbus network.
-Modbus registers are provided to read the instantanous value, minimum and maximum and reset all measurements.
+Additional Modbus registers allow resetting those values during investigations.

 The measurement can be used to trigger an EStop on:
 1. Overvoltage : The infeed voltage is higher than a configured threshold